Timing, Fundamentals, and Diversification of Endeavor Group Holdings Inc. (EDR) - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 7 analysts.
+The firm’s stock currently is rated by 7 analysts.
 On average, analysts expect EPS of $0.33 for the current quarter, with a high estimate of $0.58 and a low estimate of $0.13, while EPS last year was $0.29.
 The consensus estimate for the next quarter is $0.35, with high estimates of $0.62 and low estimates of $0.16.

 Analysts are recommending an EPS of between $2.53 and $0.64 for the fiscal current year, implying an average EPS of $1.48.
 EPS for the following year is $1.85, with 7 analysts recommending between $2.89 and $1.01.